What to Expect: Your Cosmetic Surgery Consultation

 Verify the physician’s credentials.

-- You’re looking for a surgeon that is board-certified by the American Board of Plastic Surgery (ABPS), which signifies the knowledge, skill, and experience required to provide quality patient care and results.
+- You’re looking for a surgeon that is credentialed by the American Board of Plastic Surgery (ABPS), which signifies the knowledge, skill, and experience required to provide quality patient care and results.

 Operating at an accredited surgical facility.